PROJECT-Resistance/Resistance-Bot/README.md

 <!-- ROADMAP -->
 ## Roadmap
 Version 2.0.0 of Resi is currently in development.
 If you want to propose a feature or help out, feel free to open an [issue](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/issues).

+In addition to version 2.0.0, I will also add the [wiki](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) soon.
+It will include tutorials and a list of all commands.
 <!--
 See the [open issues](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/issues) for a list of proposed features (and known issues).
 -->